haseebanwar/create-react-pkg/README.md

 ### Preview

-To preview and test your library before publishing, you can use
+To preview and test your library before publishing, you can use:

 - [Storybook](https://storybook.js.org/)
 - [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link) with your React app